 The Reality of Bullying Among Disabled Teens

-- Manipulation and Exploitation – Some bullies take advantage of a disabled teen’s trusting nature, social naivety, or communication difficulties, tricking them into embarrassing or harmful situations.
+Manipulation and Exploitation – Some bullies use manipulation and exploitation to take advantage of a disabled teen’s trusting personality and social immaturity along with difficulties in communication.

 1. Increased Mental Health Issues